Financial Services Partner

 While working at Japan Post Bank, Tatsuo is teaching fixed income investments and ALM strategy at Tokyo Metropolitan University where he earned PhD in Business Administration.

-Head of Alternative Investment Fund Management Department and Joint Head of Global Multi Asset
+Head of Equity Fund Management Department and Senior Executive Director of Global Multi Asset

 Nikko Asset Management

-Yasushi Ishikawa joined Nikko AM in March 2016 as head of the Alternative Investment Fund Management Department and he was subsequently appointed joint head of Global Multi Asset in July 2019.
-He currently serves in both roles, which include being in charge of the development and management of smart beta products including ESG investments and quantitative/judgmental multi-asset products.
+Yasushi Ishikawa joined Nikko AM in March 2016 as Head of the Alternative Investment Fund Management Department and he was subsequently appointed Joint Head of Global Multi Asset in July 2019, Head of the Equity Fund Management Department in December 2020 and Senior Executive Director of Global Multi Asset in May 2021.
+He has been in current positions since August 2021.
 Prior to joining Nikko AM, he spent 16 years working in the development of quantitative strategies with such firms as Nomura Securities International and Nomura Securities’ Financial Engineering & Technology Research Center.
 This experience includes over 11 years in international positions in New York and London.

 He holds a B.A.
 (Physics) and a M.S.
 (Physics) from the University of Tokyo, and a Ph.D.
 (Management Science) from Kyoto University.
-He is an organizer of the MPT Forum.
-The latest papers are “Efficiency of Japanese Companies’ Investment in Human Capital and Shareholder Value” (The Securities Analyst Journal of Japan, June 2019) and “ESG Investments based on CSV” (“Studies in ESG Investment”, Aug 2018).
+He won the Security Analysts Journal Prize, 2019 for “Efficiency of Japanese Companies’ Investment in Human Capital and Shareholder Value.”
+He is an organizer of the MPT Forum and a chartered member of the Securities Analyst Association of Japan.

 Head of Credit Rating Planning and Research, and Director of ESG